 A magazine writer, technical writer, and entrepreneur, she has served as a senior editor and producer at a number of health and science web sites.
 She has a B.A. in English from the University of Washington in Seattle and an M.S. in biology from Stanford University.
 Mignon believes that learning is fun, and the vast rules of grammar are wonderful fodder for lifelong study.
 Reference.com - A Free Online Encyclopedia & Information Reference.
 Writing group and online writing workshop for serious writers | Scribophile.
-Allen Ginsberg: Das Geheul 1.
+Allen Ginsberg: Das Geheul.
+1.

 Ich sah die besten Köpfe meiner Generation vom Wahnsinn zerstört, verhungernd hysterisch nackt, wie sie sich durch die Negerstraßen schleppten im Morgengrauen, auf der Suche nach einer letzten Spritze, 2. engelköpfige Freaks, gierig nach der alten himmlischen Verbindung zum Stern-Dynamo in der Maschinerie der Nacht, 3. die armselig und verwahrlost und hohläugig und high in der übernatürlichen Finsternis ihrer über den Städten schwebenden Kaltwasserbuden hockten und kifften und Jazz meditierten, 4. die dem Himmel ihre Gehirne entblößten unter der Hochbahn und mohammedanische Engel taumeln sahen auf den Dächern erleuchteter Mietskasernen, 5. die durch Universitäten strichen mit strahlenden kühlen Augen und Arkansas halluzinierten und düstere Blake-Tragödien zwischen den Magistern des Krieges,

 This tendency has been digitized when books evolve into digital media equivalent – E-Books.
 It would be nice if we’re able to download free e-book and take it with us.
 That’s why we’ve again crawled deep into the Internet to compile this list of 20 places to download free e-books for your use.
 Smashwords — Ebooks from independent authors and publishers.
 Audio Books, Podcasts, Videos, and Free Downloads to Learn From.
 Authors, Talks, Short stories.
 LitReactor. eBooks@Adelaide: Free Web Books, Online.
 Do not stand at my grave and weep.

 Although the origin of the poem was disputed until later in her life, Mary Frye's authorship was confirmed in 1998 after research by Abigail Van Buren, a newspaper columnist.
 Full text For You by Kim Addonizio.
 Share For you I undress down to the sheaths of my nerves.

 Accurate scholarship can Unearth the whole offence From Luther until now That has driven a culture mad, Find what occurred at Linz, What huge imago made A psychopathic god: I and the public know What all schoolchildren learn, Those to whom evil is done Do evil in return.
 Exiled Thucydides knew All that a speech can say About Democracy, And what dictators do, The elderly rubbish they talk To an apathetic grave; Analysed all in his book, The enlightenment driven away, The habit-forming pain, Mismanagement and grief: We must suffer them all again.

-A Summer Garden by Louise Glück : Poetry Magazine Several weeks ago I discovered a photograph of my mother sitting in the sun, her face flushed as with achievement or triumph.
+A Summer Garden by Louise Glück.
+Several weeks ago I discovered a photograph of my mother sitting in the sun, her face flushed as with achievement or triumph.

 The sun was shining.
 The dogs.
 Whichbook | A new way of choosing what to read next.
 30 Books To Read Before You’re 30… « Perfectly Prompted!
 August 8, 2011 ChaseK8 Tips Advice, books, Inspiration, reading, Tips, Writing I first saw this list a few months back on Marc and Angel Hack Life, (A great site full of useful information, if you have not already checked it out I highly suggest you do!)